FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 These repositories use [scalafmt](https://scalameta.org/scalafmt/).

 Please [install it for your code editor](https://scalameta.org/scalafmt/docs/installation.html) if you're going to contribute to this project.
-We recommend scalafmt-native which is simpler to setup than the nailgun solution.
+We recommend using scalafmt-native.

 If you don't install it, please run `scalafmtAll` in the sbt console before committing.

-## Faster builds
+## Faster assets builds

 To speed up `./ui/build`, install GNU parallel.
 The citation warning can be silenced with
 ```sh